IliasDeros/ember-ds-inline-edit/README.md

 #### Ember Data Integration

-This plugin relies on a strict usage of Ember Data.
+By default, this plugin relies on a strict usage of Ember Data.
 An automatic model update is sent upon confirming edit.
+This behavior can be overriden by passing in a _customUpdate_ action :
+`customUpdate(value, model, prop)`

 If the `prop` is an object, the default display is the following property of the model :
 `displayName` > `name` > `id`